workadventure/workadventure/docs/maps/entry-exit.md

 ## Defining destination point with moveTo parameter

-We are able to direct WOKA to the desired place immediately after spawn.
-To make users spawn on entry point and the go to the, for example, meeting room automatically, simply add `moveTo` as an additional parameter of URL:
+We are able to direct a Woka to the desired place immediately after spawn.
+To make users spawn on an entry point and then, walk automatically to a meeting room, simply add `moveTo` as an additional parameter of URL:

 *Use default entry point*
 ```